 Phone: (510) 642-1985

-I have been a research scientist at IHD for 10 years, previously receiving my B.A. in biology from Stanford University and my M.S. and Ph.D. in clinical psychology from the University of Pittsburgh.
+I have been a research psychologist at IHD for 15 years, previously earning my B.A. in biology from Stanford University and my M.S. and Ph.D. in clinical psychology from the University of Pittsburgh.
 I work primarily on two projects: a long-term longitudinal study of girls with attention-deficit/hyperactivity disorder (ADHD), and a randomized clinical trial for children with inattentive-type ADHD.
 On both projects I serve as a statistical consultant and data analyst.
-On the latter, I also serve as the licensed clinical psychologist, working with parents individually and in groups, as well as providing consultation to teachers.
-In addition to my interests in ADHD, I am interested in the development of externalizing problems in young children, resilience among children at risk for developing psychopathology, and the effects of maternal depression on children.
+On the latter, I also served as the licensed clinical psychologist at the UC Berkeley site, working with parents individually and in groups, as well as providing consultation to teachers.
+Following, I am now supervising doctoral students in the UC Berkeley Psychology Clinic who are using parent-focused behavioral therapy for children with inattention or ADHD.

 Professor (Ph.D., University of California, Berkeley)